aaronbates/project-guidelines/css/css-guidelines.md

 }

 /**
- * this produce different results despite using the same variables */ main, aside {
+ * this produces different results despite using the same variables */ main, aside {